Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, S
 **Duration:** Instantaneous

 You cause numbing frost to form on one creature that you can see within range.
-The target must make a Constitution Saving Throw.
+The target must make a Constitution :d20-save: **Saving Throw**.
 On a failed save, the target takes 1d6 cold damage, and it has :d20-disadv: **Disadvantage** on the next weapon :d20-attack: **Attack Roll** it makes before the end of its next turn.

 The spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).